-For the Company's goals and the Group's strategy, see Section 28 of this Chapter A.
+For the Company's goals and the Group's strategy, see Section 27 of this Chapter A.

 12.20.
-The following table presents a summary of data about a material income-producing building under construction of the Group in the DC segment as of 31 December 2023, assessed by appraising firm CBRE using the DCF method net of an estimate of construction costs expected to derive for purposes of its completion:
+The following table presents a summary of data about a material income-producing building of the Group in the data center segment as of 31 December 2024, as valuated by the CBRE appraisal firm using the discounted cash flow (DCF) method: